SyameimaruKoa/MitmProxy-DataCompression-docker/README.md

-# Real-time Image Compression Proxy with mitmproxy
+# Real-time Image and Text Optimization Proxy with mitmproxy

 ## 概要 (Overview)